farmOS/farmOS/docs/development/module/oauth.md

 - `consumer.third_party` - Enable if the Consumer represents a third party.
     - Users will skip the "grant" step of the authorization flow for first party consumers only.

-farmOS extends the `consumers` and `simple_oauth` modules to provide additional authorization options on consumer entities.
-These additional options make it possible to support different third party integration use cases via the same OAuth Authorization server.
-They can be configured via the UI or when creating a consumer entity programmatically.

-Authorization options (all are disabled by default):

-- `consumer.grant_user_access` - Always grant the authorizing user's access
-  to this consumer.
-    - This is how the farmOS Field Kit consumer is configured.
-If this is the only option enabled, then the consumer will only be granted the roles the user has access to.
-- `consumer.limit_requested_access` - Only grant this consumer the scopes
-  requested during authorization.
-    - By default, all scopes configured with the consumer will be granted during authorization.
-This allows users to select which scopes they want to grant the third party during authorization.
-- `consumer.limit_user_access` - Never grant the consumer more access than the authorizing user.
-    - It is possible that clients will be configured with different roles than the user that authorizes access to a third party.
-There are times that this may be intentional, but this setting ensures that consumers will not be granted more access than the authorizing user.